ergochat/ergo/DEVELOPING.md

 As well, there's a decent set of 'tests' here, which I like to run Oragono through now and then: https://github.com/DanielOaks/irctest

+## Debugging Hangs

+To debug a hang, the best thing to do is to get a stack trace.
+Go's nice, and you can do so by running this:

+    $ kill -ABRT <procid>

+This will kill Oragono and print out a stack trace for you to take a look at.